Aditya202666/CyberTalk/README.md

 # CyberTalk

 **CyberTalk** is a secure, real-time one-to-one messaging app built on the MERN stack.
-It supports text and image messaging with modern features such as email-based OTP authentication, avatar generation, user profile customization, and live online/offline presence tracking.
+It supports text and image messaging with modern features such as email-based OTP authentication, avatar generation, user profile customization, toast notifications, and live online/offline presence tracking.

 ---